leogulus/leogulus.github.io/project.md

 ---
 layout: page
-title: Project
+title: Visualization
-permalink: /project/
+permalink: /visualization/
-category: "project"
+category: "visualization"
 tagline: "How does a project get to be a year late?
 One day at a time."
 ---